A Survey on Ransomware: Evolution, Taxonomy, and Defense Solutions: Ransomware Defense Research

 I/O operations performed by CPU on storage devices were used by researchers for ransomware detection.
 However, monitoring of I/O operations and storage hardware results in high granular data (e.g., block address, read/write type, size of data) which makes detection harder since higher level data such as process and file information cannot be obtained by I/O operations monitoring~\cite{SSD_Insider}.
 Baek et al.~\cite{SSD_Insider} proposed SSD-Insider, which monitors I/O request headers to detect ransomware-like patterns in overwriting actions on the SSD.
 They trained a Decision Tree (DT) classifier with six overwriting-related features obtained from I/O request headers.
 In RansomBlocker~\cite{RansomBlocker}, Park et al. introduced an encryption-aware ransomware protection system that examines entropy of the data written to the host SSD.
 Their system uses a Convolutional Neural Network (CNN)-based classifier to discriminate high entropy benign write operations from encrypted write operations.

 Cohen and Nissim~\cite{COHEN2018158} utilized Volatility framework to monitor the volatile memory of a virtual machine.
 They extracted DLL and process features, kernel modules and callbacks, privileges, services, handles, etc. from the memory dumps, and trained various ML models to detect ransomware in private clouds.
 Taylor et al.~\cite{Taylor2017SensorbasedRD} leveraged hardware sensor monitoring to detect ransomware behavior by observing its possible side-channel effects on the PC hardware.
-They used the readings of 59 different on-board sensors, and trained a Logistic Regression ML model.
+They used the readings of 59 different on-board sensors, and trained a Logistic Regression ML model. \harun{The work presented in \cite{IntelDetect} employed a CPU-based behavioral monitoring approach to detect ransomware in Intel vPro platform-based PCs.
+They utilized CPU level telemetry and ML heuristics to detect the encryption operation of ransomware and possibly other malware in the hardware level. }

 \textbf{\emph{Via File System Behavior:}} Instead of monitoring the hardware, some researchers aimed to detect ransomware at a higher level via monitoring file system activities.
 Compared to hardware behavior, file system behavior monitoring can provide a lower granular data allowing to obtain file and process information.
 Several researchers~\cite{KnowAbnormal.,Goyal:2020,RWGuard,patternExtraction,HSRAutomated,ransHaunt,twoStageML,zuhairetal,Egunjobietal,migidaetal,eldeRan,Abbasietal,Ashrafetal,Jethvaetal} used file system behavior features with other structural or behavior features.
 However, there exist a few studies which used file system behavior as the primary source to detect ransomware.
 Continella et al.~\cite{shieldFS} proposed ShieldFS that detects ransomware by capturing short-term and long-term file system activity patterns.
 They trained RF classifiers such that each classifier is trained on the file-system activity features on different time scales.
 They used number of files accessed, read, renamed, moved, or written, entropy of write operations, and folder listing operations as discriminating features for ransomware detection.